JanTheHun/rsdbc/README.md

 ## Ridiculously Simple DB Client

-A very simple Database Client written in C. So far it's nothing more than a bloated "Hello World!" app...
+A very simple MySQL Database Client written in C. So far it's nothing more than a bloated "Hello World!" app...

 ## Mission Objective

-The goal is to build a very simple but flexible generic database client that runs in command line.
+The goal is to build a very simple but flexible generic (meaning: multi-DB) database client that runs in command line.

 ## Contributors